Generation Beta

-Generation Beta is named after the second letter of the Greek alphabet.
-McCrindle expects its members to primarily be the children of younger Millennials and Generation Z.
+McCrindle expects the generation's members to be primarily the children of younger Millennials and Generation Z.

 Terminology

-The proposed term "Generation Beta" comes from the Greek letter beta, to follow Generation Alpha being named for the Greek letter alpha.
-Futurist and demographer Mark McCrindle coined both names.
-The name has faced controversy and criticism from the media, with the term "Beta" being used as an insult meaning someone who is weak or passive; leading some to suggest that a different name might prevail for the generation.
+The proposed term "Generation Beta" comes from the Greek letter beta, to follow Generation Alpha, named for the Greek letter alpha.
+Since the term "Beta" is sometimes used as an insult meaning someone who is weak or passive, some have suggested that a different name may prevail for the generation.